Skip to main content

 $ pulumi logout

-This will remove all credentials information from ~/.pulumi/credentials.json and you will need to log in again before performing any subsequent stack or state operations.
+This will remove the credentials for the current backend from ~/.pulumi/credentials.json and you will need to log in again before performing any subsequent stack or state operations.
+To remove credentials for all backends at once, use pulumi logout --all.

 To change backends, run pulumi logout followed by pulumi login.